countable-web/open-source-corporation/OKRS.md

 At the beginning of the next month:
   * If designed well, it should be possible to objectively measure your Key Result as a percentage done.

+### How To Make Good Objectives
+  * The objective should be the most valuable "wish" the team and client can articulate, that can be accomplished most quickly.
+  * It should have the highest "value velocity" of anything you could work on. "value velocity" is simply the total value of the objective divided by the time it takes to complete: maximize the expression `Vv = Vo / To`
+  * It should (when possible) answer the question: What would success look like? _________ .
+  * It should (when possible) solve the biggest problem for your project's persona.
+  * It should be challenging but possible to accomplish in the allotted time.
+If it's too easy, just keep adding more objectives, or expand them until they are collectively challenging but still possible to achieve.

+### How To Make Good Key Results
+They should:
+  * Be objectively measurable (on a scale of zero to one).
+Anyone who measures independently should get the same number.
+  * Be sufficient to meet the objective.
+  * Measure the transaction where value is created for real users as closely as possible.
+Do not measure task completion, measure "number of people helped", "amount of money made/saved", or a worst "amount of actionable information gained".

 ### Our OKR Spreadsheet

 Each month's OKRs are captured here, https://docs.google.com/spreadsheets/d/1trSTphquGTPl9-cQKciidLAipuFnYEZHu4MYXuefP8k/edit#gid=1942082043